Yvain-T/yvain-t.github.io/_pages/about.md

 ---

-## Selected Projects

-### Emotional Virtual Humans
-- **Description**: Real-time simulation of emotional facial expressions and physiological states (pupil dilation, sweat, tears) driven by affective computing.
-- **Role**: Designed the ANS-based (Autonomic Nervous System) simulation architecture and integrated it with 3D character rigs.

-### VR Training & Psychological Research
-- **Description**: Created immersive experiences for training law-enforcement officers, raising climate-change awareness, and studying pain management in children.
-- **Role**: Developed interactive VR scenarios, integrated real-time data collection (gaze, heart rate), and implemented storytelling-driven user experiences.

-### Virtual Clothing & Fast Prototyping
-- **Description**: Pioneered an automatic 3D garment positioning system using surface metrics, applied in industrial projects for virtual try-on and digital manufacturing.
-- **Role**: Led the research and development of inverse-kinematics-based garment fitting and triple-pass body animation systems.

-### Cultural Heritage & Traditional Sports Preservation (RePlay)
-- **Description**: EU-funded project aiming to digitize, preserve, and gamify traditional sports and cultural practices.
-- **Role**: Contributed real-time musculoskeletal modeling, motion capture integration, and dynamic VR simulations.

-### fromRollToBag (EU-H2020)
-- **Description**: Focused on consumer-driven virtual design and digital manufacturing workflows.
-- **Role**: Developed an automatic pipeline for virtual try-on applications, connecting garment creation to interactive 3D environments.

----

 ## Publications & Contact

-A full list of my publications, including journal articles, book chapters, and conference papers, can be found on my [Publications](#) page.
-Feel free to explore my **[Projects](#)** section for more details about ongoing and completed initiatives.
+A full list of my publications, including journal articles, book chapters, and conference papers, can be found on my [Publications](/publications/) page.
+Feel free to explore my **[Projects](/projects/)** section for more details about ongoing and completed initiatives.

 I’m always open to new collaborations and excited to discuss innovations at the crossroads of VR, emotion research, and realistic digital humans.
 Let’s connect!